smaurice101/readthedocs/docs/source/tmlbuilds.rst

 .. important::

-   **You will need to have the following prerequisites:**
+   **The following prerequisites MUST be met:**

-   1. Install Docker - in Ubuntu run: sudo apt install docker.io
+   1. You MUST Install Docker - in Ubuntu run: sudo apt install docker.io

    2. You MUST have a Github Account